Find & Apply For Archivist Jobs In Tennessee

 Latest Jobs

-The Archivist job market in Tennessee is thriving with opportunities for skilled professionals.
-Explore recent job listings below and start your career in preserving history today.
+Explore the vibrant Archivist job market in Tennessee with a variety of opportunities available.
+Check out the latest listings below and start your career today.

 Tennessee Archivist Industry Trends & Salary Information

-The Archivist in Tennessee is responsible for managing and preserving historical records and documents for future generations. - Entry-level Archivist salaries range from $30,000 to $40,000 per year - Mid-career Archivist salaries range from $40,000 to $55,000 per year - Senior-level Archivist salaries range from $55,000 to $70,000 per year The history of the Archivist in Tennessee dates back to the establishment of the Tennessee State Library and Archives in 1854, which aimed to collect and preserve the state's historical records.
-Over the years, the role of the Archivist has evolved to include digital preservation techniques, outreach programs to engage the public in archival collections, and the development of online databases for easier access to historical information.
-Current trends in the field of Archiving in Tennessee include the digitization of archives to increase accessibility, the incorporation of diversity and inclusion initiatives in archival collections, and the implementation of sustainable practices to preserve historical documents for future generations.
+The Archivist in Tennessee is responsible for preserving and managing historical records and documents for organizations, government agencies, and other institutions. - Entry-level Archivist salaries range from $30,000 to $40,000 per year - Mid-career Records Manager salaries range from $40,000 to $55,000 per year - Senior-level Chief Archivist salaries range from $55,000 to $75,000 per year The role of the Archivist in Tennessee has a rich history dating back to the establishment of the Tennessee State Library and Archives in 1854.
+Over the years, archivists have played a crucial role in preserving the state's cultural heritage and historical significance.
+As the field of archival science has evolved, archivists in Tennessee have adapted to new technologies and methodologies for digitizing and preserving records.
+The shift towards digital archives has presented both opportunities and challenges for archivists in ensuring long-term access to valuable information.
+Current trends in the field of archiving in Tennessee include a growing emphasis on digital preservation, data management, and information governance.
+Archivists are also increasingly involved in community outreach and engagement to promote the importance of preserving and accessing historical records for future generations.